FilipDominec/FZU14_Raman_maps/README.md

 * The "parametrizer.py" module making it fairly easy to link the interactive sliders with plotting functions, along with automatic parameter saving/re-loading
 * The "spectral_preprocessing.py" module that employs battle-tested mathematical operations for Raman analysis.
 In particular, I have developed an original iterative rubber-band background detection to extract peak information even if there is relatively strong fluorescence.
 * Auto-suggesting default export file name for Matplotlib interactive plot.

+## See also

+To browse, compare and process individual Raman spectra in Python environment, one may use https://github.com/FilipDominec/nihilnovi

 ## Acknowledgements